Bouncing and collapsing universes dual to late-time cosmological models: Summary and discussion

 \section{Summary and discussion}

 The scalar-tensor theories belong to a class of modified theories of gravity, which can be mapped to Einstein's gravity using the Jordan frame-Einstein frame duality.
-The Einstein and Jordan frame descriptions are mathematically equivalent, it is, however, possible that the Jordan frame universe goes through a quite distinct cosmological evolution, in comparison with its Einstein frame counterpart~\cite{ briscese.elizalde.ea07, paul.ea14,bhattacharya.ea16, bahamonde.odintsov.ea16, bahamonde.odintsov.ea17, francfort.ea19, bari.ea19, mukherjee.jassal.ea21}.
-In this paper we study a class of dual universes with contrasting nature of evolutions.
+The Einstein and Jordan frame descriptions are mathematically equivalent, it is, however, possible that the Jordan frame universe goes through a quite distinct cosmological evolution in comparison with its Einstein frame counterpart~\cite{ briscese.elizalde.ea07, paul.ea14, wetterich13, wetterich14a, ijjas.ea15, fertig.ea16, graef.ea17, bhattacharya.ea16, bahamonde.odintsov.ea16, bahamonde.odintsov.ea17, francfort.ea19, bari.ea19, mukherjee.jassal.ea21}.
+In this paper, we study a class of dual universes with contrasting nature of evolutions.
 We consider an Einstein frame where the universe goes though the standard late-time cosmological evolution, driven by dark energy and non-relativistic matter.
 Dual to this, we find a class of scalar-tensor theories which may lead to a collapsing Jordan frame.
 A general condition for such an expansion-collapse duality is obtained to predict whether, for a given scalar-tensor theory, the Jordan frame is collapsing during a period of evolution.

-The Einstein frame scalar field is set up to provide an effective description of the $\Lambda CDM$ or the concordance model of cosmology.
+We first set up the Einstein frame scalar field for it to provide an effective description of the $\Lambda$CDM or the concordance model of cosmology.
 As an example of the scalar-tensor theories, we consider the Brans-Dicke model in the Jordan frame.
-Using the general condition of expansion-collapse duality, we show that concordance model of cosmology can always be mapped to a bouncing Brans-Dicke Jordan frame.
-This implies that the $\Lambda CDM$ model of the late-time universe can have an effective description in terms of the dynamics of a bouncing universe.
-This result is shown to be valid for dynamical models of dark energy as well.
-The conformal duality with a bouncing universe is, in fact, a generic feature of any late-time model of the universe, describing the standard cosmological evolution driven by dark energy and matter.
-The bouncing behaviour in the Jordan frame can be associated with the transition of the physical universe from a matter-dominated phase to an accelerating phase.
+Using the general condition for the expansion-collapse duality, we show that concordance model of cosmology can always be mapped to a bouncing Brans-Dicke Jordan frame.
+This implies that the $\Lambda$CDM model of the late-time universe can have an effective description in terms of the dynamics of a bouncing universe.
+In the second case, the Einstein frame scalar field is treated as a quintessence field and a non-relativistic matter component is added separately in the Einstein frame.
+Quintessence models are shown to be always dual to Brans-Dicke Jordan frames with turn-arounds, i.e., a bounce or a collapse.
+The nature of evolution of the equation of state of the quintessence field at the turn-around determines whether the turn-around is a bounce or a collapse.
+These results indicate that the effect of dark energy can alternatively be realized as collapse of space in a conformally connected universe, at least classically.